leap71/leap71.github.io/coding-for-engineers/3-running-code.md

 Now, this sounds all a bit simple, but this is the foundation of every app on every platform — whether on your computer or on your mobile phone.

-Even complex applications, like a web browser or image editor, rely on this simple structure.
+All applications, including large ones, like a web browser or image editor, rely on this simple structure.

 Their main function is obviously much more complex, and creates windows for graphics and does many other things.